Rugby union in Uruguay: 1970s onwards

 The 1970s saw a much better period for rugby union in Uruguay in comparison to previous decades with an increase in player numbers.
 The national team started off with a win over Paraguay in 1971, which was followed by a win and loss against Chile and a win against Brazil.
-However, they were beaten by Argentina by 55 points on two occasions in the early 1970s.
-However, they won all their matches except for those against Argentina.
-This saw a huge rise in the games profile.
+They were beaten by Argentina by 55 points on two occasions in the early 1970s.
+However, except for these two against Argentina, they won all their matches.
+This led to a huge rise in the game's profile in Uruguay.

 Carrasco Polo was transformed by the coaching of Amarillo Washington, who used scientific methods to replace the earlier habits of "training hard, but then after matches going to the bar to eat and drink everything."
 Carrasco's leading player Diego Ormaechea had been introduced to the sport as a fifteen-year-old in 1976 and was still playing for club and country more than twenty years later.

 In the 1980s, the Unión de Rugby del Uruguay used the success of coaching at Stella Maris and the British School as a template for spreading the game into other schools.

 The year 1989 saw the Unión de Rugby del Uruguay, officially join the International Rugby Board (IRB) this saw increased international competition.
 The 1990s started off in an optimistic fashion, with three straight defeats of Chile, Brazil and Paraguay.
 This was followed by more wins over their traditional opponents, though Uruguay still lost to South America's powerhouse Argentina.
 Uruguay's biggest success was qualifying for the 1999 Rugby World Cup in Wales.
-They only won one game in the pool stages, against a weak Spanish side, Uruguay finished third in their pool, not qualifying for the knockout stages.
+Uruguay finished third in their pool, winning one game against a weak Spanish side, which was not good enough to qualify for the knockout stages.
 Despite this rugby union's profile soared and is considered the third most popular sport, after football and basketball.

 In 1993, Carrasco Polo beat a Buenos Aires squad which included 14 Pumas.

 Ormaechea, aged 40 years old, was also the oldest player ever at the Rugby World Cup finals, in 1999, being the captain in his country first ever presence at the event.
 He scored a try in the 27–15 win over Spain.
 (He had been introduced to rugby as a fifteen-year-old in 1976, and played for over two decades.)
 In addition, Ormaechea was older than URU president, Andres Sanguinetti.

 Uruguay has been visited by at least two French tours – that of 1960, and that of 1985.

 Although the number of clubs is relatively small, rugby enjoys great social kudos in Uruguay, with past presidents of the URU including Pedro Bordaberry, a former cabinet minister, as well as Andres Sanguinetti, the half-brother of former national president Julio María Sanguinetti.
 This has ensured that the game is reasonably well funded.

 One of the best known fixtures of Uruguayan rugby is the Punta del Este Sevens, which has attracted many of the world's top sides to one of South America's swankiest beach resorts.